 Our country offers the foreigner who has already retired from his business or professional activity, a climate of stability and unparalleled security in the region.
 On the other hand, it offers a series of discounts on a multiplicity of goods and services, which will allow you to save and consequently enjoy even more your retirement or pension fund.

-One of the most sought-after visas by pensioners is precisely the Pensioned Tourist Visa, because, apart from the discounts (these apply from the age of 60 on men and 55 on women), it also gives the pensioner the opportunity to import a vehicle for personal use every two years free of customs taxes and household goods up to a value of US$10,000 only once.
+One of the most sought-after visas by pensioners is precisely the Pensioned Tourist Visa, because, apart from the discounts (these apply from the age of 60 for men and 55 for women), it also gives the pensioner the opportunity to import a vehicle for personal use every two years free of customs taxes and household goods up to a value of US$10,000 only once.

 Moving to Panama is a big decision, and we would like that process to be as smooth and hassle-free as possible for you.
 At CLD Legal, we will guide you through everything, contact us today.